06chaynes/tfc-which-workspace/README.md

 ## Notes

-Rate limiting hasn't been implemented yet so be aware, see [Terraform Docs](https://www.terraform.io/cloud-docs/api-docs#rate-limiting) for information on those limits.
+Rate limiting has been implemented but no retry logic has been added so hitting the limit could result in an error.
+A maximum rate of 30 requests per second has been set, see [Terraform Docs](https://www.terraform.io/cloud-docs/api-docs#rate-limiting) for information on that limit.
 Pagination has been implemented but take special care of setting `max_depth` = `0` to pull all pages as this could result in a large number of calls.
 There are also probably some bugs so use at your own risk!